Are Adults Under 50 Eligible for Disability Benefits?

 When a disability claimant is over 18 but under 50, the entire process, from the application phase to the hearing stage, is difficult.
 To qualify for Social Security disability as a young adult, the applicant must prove that he or she cannot work at virtually any job, and not just the jobs that he or she has previously held.
 Therefore, unless Disability and Determination Services determines that a young adult is incapable of performing virtually any type of work, the claimant could be denied benefits.

-Our Raleigh Social Security disability law firm has helped young adults with disabilities secure disability benefits.
+Our North Carolina Social Security disability lawyers have helped young adults with disabilities secure disability benefits.
 The young adult clients we have helped secure disability benefits have had significant, documented mental and/or physical impairment that prevented them from engaging in any type of employment secure disability.
 No matter whether you are an older adult, child or young adult with a disability, we will review your situation and if possible, help you with your disability benefits application or appeal.